 Knox City is a tiny city located in the state of Missouri.
-With a population of 193 people and just one neighborhood, Knox City is the 510th largest community in Missouri.
-Knox City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 189 people and just one neighborhood, Knox City is the 510th largest community in Missouri.
+Knox City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Knox City is a decidedly white-collar city, with fully 87.93% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Knox City is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Knox City who work in office and administrative support (29.31%), food service (22.41%), and sales jobs (20.69%).

-Knox City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Knox City’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Knox City in 2022 was $14,766, which is low income relative to Missouri and the nation.
 This equates to an annual income of $59,064 for a family of four.